This where to stay in Bratislava guide explains the best areas and when to visit the capital of Slovakia, including its beautiful old town

 Botel Dunajský Pivovar – enjoy the unique experience of staying in a botel on the Danube with a beautiful interior design.

-Penzión Donet – a great reasonably priced option to stay in Bratislava, quite close to the train station.
+Penzión Donet – a great reasonably priced option to stay in the Slovak capital, quite close to the train station.

 Luxurious Hotels in Bratislava – €€€